nyu-software-engineering/course-materials/slides/containers.md

       - 3000:3000 # map port 3000 of host machine to port 3000 of container
     depends_on:
       - backend
-    volumes:
-      - ./front-end:/app # mount the host machine's directory as a volume in the container
     command: npm start # command to start up the front-end once the container is up and running
 # ... continued on next slide...
 ```